pibooth/pibooth-extra-lights/README.rst

     [CONTROLS]

-    # Physical GPIO OUT pin to light a LED at pibooth startup
+    # Physical GPIO OUT pin to light a LED at pibooth startup (list of pins accepted)
     startup_led_pin = 29

-    # Physical GPIO OUT pin to light a LED during the entire capture sequence
+    # Physical GPIO OUT pin to light a LED during the entire capture sequence (list of pins accepted)
     preview_led_pin = 31

-    # Physical GPIO OUT pin to light a LED when the capture is taken
+    # Physical GPIO OUT pin to light a LED when the capture is taken (list of pins accepted)
     flash_led_pin = 33

 .. note:: Edit the configuration by running the command ``pibooth --config``.